 I am a product & ux designer.
 I have lived in Vancouver, London, Berlin, and now I currently call Winnipeg home.
 With a background in graphic design, I moved into ux in 2009 which has been my focus ever since.
 I can be caught designing in my spare time, along with dabbling with code.
 I've spoken at conferences around the world on design & ux topics.
-And I've also taught design & ux workshops and courses.

 As a UX designer my areas of focus include user research & testing, information architecture, product & experience strategy, design sprints, wireframes & prototypes, and UIs & interaction.
 Over the last decade I have been able to work on every aspect of the ux flow—in the early days before specialising, every part of ux was required.
 With a foundation in graphic design I have previously done branding & corporate design, magazine & newspaper design, exhibition & wayfinding design, and motion design.

-I began my design career while attending university, working at SFU's student newspaper The Peak.
+I began my design career while attending university, working at SFU's student newspaper.
 After graduating I landed at Adbusters in my first role, I also assisted with the design of Medusa magazine before becoming the art director.
 After a few roles in graphic and publication design around Vancouver, I went back to school.
 While attending the School of Design at George Brown, I returned to the student press and continued freelancing—which hinted at my work after graduation.

 My final design thesis was to create a resource to help student newspapers with design & production.
 The result was a book, Requires Assembly, that was eventually published and distributed to all student papers in Canada (and used as a text book for news design courses).
 At the same time I began giving workshops on editorial design, and began two important contracts.
 The first, designing the School of Design's Annual, and the second, working on the Globe and Mail's redesign team where I produced documentation and layout guides.
 I even had numerous opportunities to layout various Globe and Mail pages.
 I continued working around Toronto on editorial redesign projects, as well as several contracts creating prototypes newspapers for the Toronto Star (designing elements that eventually were included in the Star Metro dailies).